Man accused of killing Newport News dentist was waiting for him to exit office, court documents say

 NEWPORT NEWS, Va. - Kelly Michael Vance is believed to have been "lying in wait" for Dr. Bill Trolenberg to exit Deer Park Dental last Wednesday, according to a search warrant in the case.

-Vance has been arrested and charged with first degree murder for shooting and killing the popular dentist.
+Vance has been arrested and charged with first-degree murder for shooting and killing the popular dentist.
 The search warrant and other court documents are revealing new clues about the case, but they do not reveal a motive.

 Investigators say Vance had been in the area for hours before the shooting took place and was walking up and down Huber Road, apparently waiting for the business to close.
-They also say he entered the practice about 26 minutes prior to the shooting happening.
+They also say he entered the practice about 26 minutes prior to the shooting.

 The court documents offer conflicting information about what he did in the business.
 One says he was potentially asking what time the practice closed.
 Another document says he was asking about insurance policies.

-At about 5:15 pm, a neighbor’s security camera captured the actual shooting happening, the search warrant says.
+At about 5:15 pm, a neighbor's security camera captured the actual shooting happening, the search warrant says.
 Trolenberg is seen walking out of Deer Park Dental and into his BMW.
 The video shows Vance walk up to the car and put his hand on the trunk.
-Trolenberg stops the car and the two have some sort of conversation.
+Trolenberg stops the car, and the two have some sort of conversation.
 Then, it appears Vance possibly gets into the car before a possible altercation happens and Trolenberg is shot and killed, according to the search warrant.

 A nearby business noticed Vance as a suspicious person and surveillance images were sent to all the media.
 Eventually, that led to a tip from an anonymous source.
 Then, investigators traced the tip to Vance and his home on Harris Creek Road in Hampton.
 On Friday evening, investigators arrested him.